 How to Make Estimated Tax Payments

-What Is an Estimated Tax Payments Penalty?
+What Is an Estimated Tax Payment Penalty?

-The IRS can impose an estimated tax payments penalty when a taxpayer does not pay enough tax throughout the year.
+The IRS can impose an estimated tax payment penalty when a taxpayer does not pay enough tax throughout the year.
 This tax may be due because the taxpayer did not have enough taxes taken out through withholdings, failed to make estimated tax payments, or failed to make other taxes that were due for the quarter.

-You may have several options for resolving your estimated tax payments penalty.
+You may have several options for resolving your estimated tax payment penalty.
 An experienced tax lawyer from Damiens Law can consult with you, analyze your particular situation, and determine if any of the following options may help resolve your situation to your satisfaction:

 Pay the Payment in Full